timescale/pgai/docs/vectorizer.md

 Our system empowers you to:

-- Designate any text column for embedding using customizable rules.
+- Designate any text column for embedding using customizable rules
-- Automatically generate and maintain searchable embedding tables.
+- Automatically generate and maintain searchable embedding tables
-- Keep embeddings continuously synchronized with source data (asynchronously).
+- Keep embeddings continuously synchronized with source data (asynchronously)
-- Utilize a convenient view that seamlessly joins base tables with their embeddings.
+- Utilize a convenient view that seamlessly joins base tables with their embeddings

 This page offers a comprehensive overview of Vectorizer features, demonstrating how it streamlines the process of working with vector embeddings